Convex Hulls of Random Order Types

 \subsection{Counting extreme points in affine order types}

 We now build on Proposition~\ref{p:avg-proj} to prove Theorem~\ref{t:avg}.
-The main issue is the factor $N/n$: projective order types with $\Omega(n)$ may contribute sensibly more than $4$ to the average.
+The main issue is the factor $N/n$: projective order types with $\Omega(n)$ symmetries may contribute substantially more than $4$ to the average.
 We keep them in check using Proposition~\ref{p:OTsym} and the following consequence of Proposition~\ref{p:OrbitType}.

 \begin{corollary} Any projective order type with $N > 60$ symmetries contains an affine hemiset with at least $N/2$ symmetries. \end{corollary}

 \begin{MyProof}[Proof of Theorem~\ref{t:avg}] The lower bound of Proposition~\ref{p:avg-proj} immediately implies that the average number of extreme points is at least $4-O(n^{-2})$.
 We therefore focus on the upper bound.